moliver28/research-handbook/content/handbook/product/product-principles.md

 Sometimes fast deployments are needed to fix a service or application outage that can cost a business money and reputation, we understand time is of the essence in these situations.
 That’s why we believe giving the team control over this is important in crucial moments of the development lifecycle.
 Controls that prevent changes from reaching Production are okay as safeguards, but they should be able to be quickly removed or disabled if necessary.
 When controls are changed in this way, logs or records should be created to support post-mortem analysis and allow for understanding why the control needed to be removed or disabled.
 <figure class="video_container"><iframe src="https://www.youtube.com/embed/03ODv1cEO6E"></iframe></figure>

-#### Design for self-managed for maximum parity between deployments
+#### Design for self-managed for feature parity between deployments

 We want to provide the same capabilities to end users regardless of the method they choose to use GitLab (GitLab SaaS, Dedicated or Self-managed).
 At the same time, we believe in the power of a [single code base](/handbook/product/single-application/#single-codebase).
 Therefore we strive to maintain feature parity between SaaS and Self-managed installations.